thorstenfrank/temperature-server/server/README.md

 You can view all stored measurements using `HTTP GET /temperature` which will return the same JSON structure.

-Alternatively you can use your browser and just go to `http://localhost:8080/` to see all data points in a table.
+Alternatively you can use your browser and just go to `http://localhost:8080/` to see the current temperatures.

 ## Data Storage Options